arjunpangeni/javascript-notes/Es6/es6.md

    fetchData
      .then((message) => console.log(message))
      .catch((error) => console.error(error));

    ```

-These examples demonstrate some of the most important features introduced in ES6, making JavaScript more powerful and easier to work with.
+These examples demonstrate some of the most important features introduced in ES6, making JavaScript more powerful and easier to work with. thank you